icons

 It is the same as a long-term capital gain on the sale of a house.
 The new tax law imposes a 20% long-term capital gains (LTCG) tax on the sale of commercial properties.

-Long-Term Capital Gain Tax on Commercial Property
+What is Long-Term Capital Gain Tax on Commercial Property?

 When a commercial property is sold, any gain on the sale is considered capital gain, which is subject to taxation as per the Income Tax Act of India.
 The tax treatment for long-term capital gains on the sale of commercial property in India is as follows: